jerodev/laravel-font-awesome/readme.md

 | --- | --- | --- | --- |
 | `libraries` | string[]  | `['regular', 'brands', 'solid']` | The icon libraries that will be available.
 This is also the order in which the libraries will be searched for icons. |
 | `middelware.all_requests` | boolean  | `true` | When enabled, the stylesheet needed for the icons will automatically be injected on every request returning html. |

+## To Do

+Currently the package only supports basic icon rendering.
+There is no support for special cases, such as: [stacking icons](https://fontawesome.com/how-to-use/on-the-web/styling/stacking-icons) or [masking icons](https://fontawesome.com/how-to-use/on-the-web/styling/masking), because I never used these myself.

+In the future however, I want to add these as well to make this package support the full api that is available using the Font Awesome library.